This page provides some details on the settings available for the Fast SSS Material in V-Ray.

 Diffuse and Sub-Surface Scattering Layers Parameters

 Overall color – Specifies the overall coloration for the material.
-This color serves as a filter for both the diffuse and the sub-surface component.
+This color serves as a filter for both the diffuse and the sub-surface components.
+The effect is a color tint, where pure white means neutral and doesn’t introduce tinting.

-Diffuse amount – Controls the strength of the diffuse component of the material.
-Note that this value blends between the diffuse and sub-surface layers.
-When set to 0.0, the material does not have a diffuse component.
-When set to 1.0, the material has only a diffuse component, without a sub-surface layer.
-The diffuse layer can be used to simulate effects such as dust on the surface.
+Diffuse amount – Controls the strength of the diffuse component of the material by blending between the diffuse and the sub-surface layers.
+When set to 0, the material does not use the diffuse component.
+When set to 1.0, the material shows no sub-surface scattering.
+Values in between can be used to “harden” the surface while retaining the SSS effect inside when using larger Scatter radius values.
+A texture in the Diffuse amount can be used as a mask for the SSS layers to simulate dust or paint on the surface.

 Color Mode – Allows the user to determine which method is used to control the sub surface scattering effect.

-Sub-surface color – Specifies the general color for the sub-surface portion of the material.
+Sub-surface color – Specifies the general color for the sub-surface layer of the material.
+Note that the Sub-surface color value is filtered/multiplied by the Overall color and both filter the Scatter color.
 For more information, see the Sub-Surface Color example below.

 Scatter color – Specifies the internal scattering color for the material.
 Brighter colors cause the material to scatter more light and to appear more translucent; darker colors cause the material to look more diffuse-like.
 For more information, see the Scatter Color Example below.

-Scatter radius – Controls the amount of light scattering in the material.
-Smaller values cause the material to scatter less light and to appear more diffuse-like; higher values make the material more translucent.
-Note that this value is always specified in centimeters (cm); the material will automatically take care to convert it into scene units based on the currently selected system units.
-For more information, see the Scatter Radius example below.
+Scatter radius – Controls the depth of scattering light inside the material for both color modes.
+Smaller values cause the material to have shallower layer of scattered light and to appear more diffuse-like.
+Higher values define a deeper layer where the material scatters light and make it look more translucent.
+Note that the Scatter radius value is always specified in centimeters (cm) regardless of Maya's current working unit and is multiplied by the Scale to calculate the effective depth of scattering.
+For more information, see the Scatter Radius and Scale example below.

 Phase function – Specifies a value between -1.0 and 1.0 that determines the general way light scatters inside the material.
 Its effect can be somewhat likened to the difference between diffuse and glossy reflections from a surface.
 However, the phase function controls the reflection and transmittance of a volume.
-A value of 0.0 means that light scatters uniformly in all directions (isotropic scattering); positive values mean that light scatters predominantly forward in the same direction as it comes from; negative values mean that light scatters mostly backward.
+A value of 0.0 means that light scatters uniformly in all directions (isotropic scattering).
+Positive values mean that light scatters predominantly forward.
+Negative values mean that light scatters mostly backward.
+This, depending on the direction of illumination leads to changes in the blending between the two SSS colors: boosts one or the other.
 Most water-based materials (e.g. skin, milk) exhibit strong forward scattering, while hard materials like marble exhibit backward scattering.
-This parameter affects most strongly the single scattering component of the material.
-Positive values reduce the visible effect of single scattering component, while negative values make the single scattering component generally more prominent.
 For more information, see the Phase Function example and Phase Function: Light Source example below.

 Example: Sub-Surface Color